 Will the COVID-19 Vaccines Change My DNA and Ability to Test for the Virus?

-AACC President Dr. David Grenache discusses how COVID-19 vaccines work at a genetic level, and why you can rest assured that they won’t change how your body functions or interfere with coronavirus tests.
+ADLM President Dr. David Grenache discusses how COVID-19 vaccines work at a genetic level, and why you can rest assured that they won’t change how your body functions or interfere with coronavirus tests.

 When Should Vaccinated People Get a Coronavirus Test?